-(3-5) quizzes of (10-15) minutes will beconducted during the Quizzes:
+(3-5) guizzes of (10-15) minutes will beconducted during the Ouizzes:

-Tutorials sheets will be handed out to the students and homework Homework and projects:
+Homework Tutorials sheets will be handed out to the students and homework and projects:

-Brain storming and collective discussions will be carried out during Collective
+Collective Brain storming and collective discussions will be carried out during any lecture.

-Participation: any lecture.
 Individual studentwill be assessed accordingly.
+Participation: